Having a child

 Married parents have joint parental responsibility for the children they have together.
 As from 1 January 2006, cohabiting parents automatically have joint parental responsibility for children they have together born after this date.

-For children born before january 1th 2020, the mother has sole parental responsibility.
+For children born out of cohabitation before 2020, the mother has sole parental responsibility.

 See separate rules about parental responsibility, custody and access in cross-border cases.